knightazura/ghost-sdk/Keyboard-Shortcuts.md

 The following document outlines the keyboard shortcuts in place in the backbone Ghost admin, and the keyboard shortcuts as we want them to exist in the shiny new Ember admin.

+There are a few important things to consider.
+ * Some of these keyboard shortcuts relate to quite advanced pieces of functionality which are only accessible via a keyboard shortcut (e.g zen mode).
+It may be the case that the functionality doesn't work yet in the Ember admin, but it will need to so we may need to make new issues.
+ * The markdown shortcuts have some very specific expected behaviour, in particular around where the cursor starts and where the cursor ends - for example if you press `Ctrl+B` without any text selected, you should get 4 `*`'s with the cursor in the middle (i.e. `**|**`) and I believe if you select text and do it, the selected text should be wrapped in bold and the cursor should appear after.
+Much of this seems to be broken.
+ * Long after we implemented the editor we realised that CodeMirror has some quite odd shortcuts of it's own: https://github.com/marijnh/CodeMirror/blob/master/lib/codemirror.js#L4675 and at least some of them (like Ctrl+D) need to be disabled

 ## Ember (new)

 ### Editor Markdown shortcuts

+##### Mac only:
+* `Meta+B` - bold
+* `Meta+I` - italic
+* `Meta+Alt+C` - copyHTML

+##### Non Mac:
+*`Ctrl+B` - bold
+*`Ctrl+I` - italic
+*`Ctrl+Alt+C` - copyHTML